omeka/omeka-s-enduser/docs/modules/index.md

 ## Installing modules
 ### Add the module to Omeka S
-In order to appear in the **Modules** tab of the Admin Dashboard for your Omeka S installation, modules must be manually added to the `modules` folder of the installation, using an FTP program or SSH connection.
+In order to appear in the **Modules** tab of the admin dashboard for your Omeka S installation, modules must be manually added to the `/modules` folder of the installation, using an FTP program or SSH connection.

 Modules registered with Omeka are available on the [Modules](https://omeka.org/s/modules/){target=_blank} page of the Omeka S site.
 Other modules may be made available by their authors in other locations.